 The individual is required to read the text aloud as rapidly as possible.
 The reading is timed and errors are noted.

 Multiple versions of the test are available so that the reading of equivalent passages can be assessed under different visual conditions.

-Performance of the Rate of Reading Test is reliable on retest, but is not correlated with age in the range 7yrs-12yrs, even though fast readers read 4 times more quickly than slow.
+Performance of the Rate of Reading Test is reliable on retest.
+Re-test scores can be expected to be within 15% of the first test.
+Scores are not strongly correlated with age in the range 7yrs-12yrs, even though fast readers read 4 times more quickly than slow.
 Among 7-8 year olds the correlation with the Young's Reading Test is 0.5, and among 11 year olds the correlation with the London Reading Test is 0.4.